-It is proposed to adapt the main house at 12 Gloucester Gate (Gloucester Lodge) for continuing occupation as a single residence, and to demolish and rebuild the rear (unlisted) mews buildings (12 and 13 Gloucester Gate Mews, both unlisted).- It is proposed to leave the front elevation_of No. 12 Gloucester Gate unaltered, thus respecting the principal feature of special architectural interest and the reason for the building's Grade I listing.
-The layout of the front garden with a central oval survives as shown on the first edition Ordnance Survey Map in 1872.- The old weeping ash (Fraxinus excelsior) in the centre has died.- This was likely to have been planted originally by J.B.
-Papworth.- It is proposed to replace it with a new example of the same species.-
+It is proposed to adapt the main house at 12 Gloucester Gate (Gloucester Lodge) for continuing occupation as a single residence, and to demolish and rebuild the rear (unlisted) mews buildings (12 and 13 Gloucester Gate Mews, both unlisted).
+It is proposed to leave the front elevation of No. 12 Gloucester Gate unaltered, thus respecting the principal feature of special architectural interest and the reason for the building's Grade I listing.
+The layout of the front garden with a central oval survives as shown on the first edition Ordnance Survey Map in 1872.
+The old weeping ash (Fraxinus excelsior) in the centre has died.
+This was likely to have been planted originally by J.B.
+Papworth.
+It is proposed to replace it with a new example of the same species.
+It is also proposed to enlarge the areas in front of the basement windows, though these are screened by planting and invisible, so the alteration will not affect the appearance of the façade.

-The principal interiors of the James Burton central block, with their linked drawing rooms, entrance hall and staircase, will be retained.- At present there is a food service lift and cloakroom on the south side of the staircase; it is proposed to replace these with a small passenger lift in the same place.- It is not considered that this will affect the special interest.
+The principal interiors of the James Burton central block, with their linked drawing rooms, entrance hall and staircase, will be retained.
+At present there is a food service lift and cloakroom on the south side of the staircase; it is proposed to replace these with a small passenger lift in the same place.
+It is not considered that this will affect the special interest.

 The south extension added by J.B.
-Papworth in 1836 has been much altered. -The rear dining room originally had a semi-circular bow window, but this was removed circa 1900 and replaced with a large Edwardian window. -(The bow is shown on the 1894 Ordnance Survey but not that of 1935.)- The present arrangement of this part of the building dates from the 1993 alterations by Insalls.
-It is proposed to alter this area by eliminating the redundant light well indent in the south wall, moving the formal dining room to the enlarged front room, and making the new area the cloakroom and lavatory.- It is considered that these changes will make more practical use of the space, do not involve the removal of historic features, and respect the formal arrangement of space on the main ground floor.
+Papworth in 1836 has been much altered.
+The rear dining room originally had a semi-circular bow window, but this was removed circa 1900 and replaced with a large Edwardian window.
+(The bow is shown on the 1894 Ordnance Survey but not that of 1935.)
+The present arrangement of this part of the building dates from the 1993 alterations by Insalls.
+It is proposed to alter this area by eliminating the redundant light well indent in the south wall, moving the formal dining room to the enlarged front room, and making the new area the cloakroom and lavatory.
+It is considered that these changes will make more practical use of the space, do not involve the removal of historic features, and respect the formal arrangement of space on the main ground floor.

 Minor alterations, which do not involve the significant removal of historic fabric of the ground floor.
-On the first floor, the present layout arrangements and all the detail date from the 1993 alterations.- It is intended to remodel this area, removing the 1993 landing arrangement, and creating a large master bedroom over the drawing room.
-The main staircase is not affected by the proposals, but it is intended to insert a skylight over it to enhance the lighting. -Such a top light over the staircase is characteristic of much Georgian and Regency architecture. -The present simple, cramped, dog-leg subsidiary staircase to the attic floor is a safety concern and does not comply with current building regulations.
+On the first floor, the present layout arrangements and all the detail date from the 1993 alterations.
+It is intended to remodel this area, removing the 1993 landing arrangement and creating a large master bedroom over the drawing room.
+The main staircase is not affected by the proposals, but it is intended to insert a skylight over it to enhance the lighting.
+Such a top light over the staircase is characteristic of much Georgian and Regency architecture.
+The present simple, cramped dog-leg subsidiary staircase to the attic floor is a safety concern and does not comply with current building regulations.
 It is proposed to replace it with a straight flight at right angles.